-Due to Harrisburg's proximity to the City of Charlotte and access to major transportation corridors I-485, I-85 and I-77, commercial and residential development interest in locating in Harrisburg is high.
+Because of Harrisburg's proximity to the City of Charlotte and access to major transportation corridors I-485, I-85 and I-77, commercial and residential development interest in locating in Harrisburg is high.
 New development broadens the tax base to lessen tax burden on current residents and helps fund improved residential services.
-But this growth must be strategic and sustainable to align with Harrisburg's vision statement.
+This growth, however, must be strategic and sustainable to align with Harrisburg's vision statement.

 To increase transparency and citizen involvement, Town Council has initiated a development process designed to keep residents informed as new developments are proposed, reviewed, changed and, finally, approved or denied.
 A map of residential, commercial and infrastructure projects with summary descriptions is available on this website.
 An index of proposed project applications and supporting documents is also available on this website.